 AE: And I’m like, “Well, that’s not necessarily a bad thing,” and he goes, “Oh, but… yeah, definitely a Hufflepuff.”
 And I was like, “But on what basis?”
 He’s the Sorting Hat of the group, so…

 TC: Yeah, I don’t like it when people think that Hufflepuff is a bad thing.

 AE: It annoys me as well.

-AE: I think that’s quite a good house.
+AE: I think that’s quite a good House.
 If you sort of think about all the stress and strain… you’ve got this like, “Oh, the Slytherins being all Slytherin and bad.”
-That’s something else he loves to hypothesis about.
+That’s something else he loves to hypothesize about.
 He goes… [laughs] he’ll be chuffed up, talking about it.

 AE: He sort of goes, “Obviously, all Slytherins are evil.”
 That’s obviously ridiculous.
 He was like, “I’d be a Slytherin.”
 But he sort of prides himself on being a bit evil, being a bit… I don’t know, cutting the rye in a way that he thinks is very Slytherin.
 But in his mind, Hufflepuff isn’t as interesting.
 It’s just not as interesting.